kviljoen/Tychus/README.md

 Duration:			2m 28s
 Output Directory:	/home/username/nextflow-tychus/my_alignment_output
 ```
+Please note that reference databases (amr_db, vf_db, plasmid_db) have to be in single line fasta format (as opposed to multiline fasta format) for csa to work
 Assembly Module
 ---------------
 Included in the `assembly` module is a reference to the simulated reads mentioned above.
 You will not need to specify the location of any reads in this example.
 To get started, run the following command within the `nextflow-tychus/` directory: